 Discrimination does not only occur when people are of different races but also when the victim and person who inflicted the discrimination are of the same race.

 Direct race discrimination occurs when you are treated unfairly because of your status in:

 - A protected group

 - Someone believes you are part of a protected group (because of characteristics, etc.)

 - You are connected to someone who is part of a protected group

 What is indirect race discrimination?

-Indirect race discrimination occurs when an employment policy or condition applies to everyone in the same way but in practice disadvantages one particular group of people.
+Indirect race discrimination occurs when an employment policy or condition is supposed to apply to everyone in the same way, but in practice, disadvantages one particular group of people.